 Introduction

-No matter your experience level with programming or the solutions you support, I guarantee that there is a use case to know Cerner Command Language (CCL).
+Regardless of your experience level with programming or the solutions you support, I guarantee that there is a use case to know Cerner Command Language (CCL).
 It doesn't matter if you are a Pharmacy, Core, HIM, or Lab analyst - knowing enough CCL to be dangerous will significantly increase your productivity, troubleshooting ability, and overall knowledge of the system.

-For those of you who already have a solid programming background, and perhaps some CCL knowledge already, the advanced sections of this book will save you literally thousands of hours throughout your career.
+For those of you who have a solid programming background, and perhaps some CCL knowledge already, the advanced sections of this book will save you literally thousands of hours throughout your career.
 The skills you will learn in these sections apply to any Cerner Millennium module and for anyone looking to become a report writer.

-This is far more than just a programming book.
-If you read this book cover to cover you will understand the underlying mechanics of the Cerner Millennium and how to make it do what you want.
-You'll be able to write a script to do anything.

 Here are just a couple of the areas that CCL can be applied to make your life easier: